RRLash/Map-Making-Tools/Tutorials/Data-Driven-Pages/DataDrivenPagesTutorial.md

 DetectRasterization()
 ```

-In addition to having a hard time remembering whether transparency applied or not, I also have a hard time keeping track of label classes, since they may or may not match your feature symbology classes.
+In addition to having a hard time remembering whether transparency has been applied or not, I also have a hard time keeping track of label classes, since they may or may not match your feature symbology classes.
 The python script below (based on "LabelClass Example 1" [found here](http://resources.arcgis.com/en/help/main/10.2/index.html#/LabelClass/00s30000002t000000/)) will quickly run a report of the currently applied label classes.

 ```
 import arcpy